elisa2995/newWebsite/content/event/DFIR/DFIR.md

 ---
 title: How to Detect when Residential IP Proxies are Used as a Botnet

-event: ACFTI DFIR Stream
+event: Association of Cyber Forensics and Threat Investigators DFIR Stream
 event_url: https://dfir.stream/

-location: Association of Cyber Forensics and Threat Investigators
+location: Virtual Event
 address:
   street: ''
   city: ''